 Getting around Peru is relatively easy and inexpensive.
-But owing to its varied and unique terrain of mountains, deserts and rain forests, travelling around the country can be an interesting and sometimes time-consuming experience.
+Owing to its varied and unique terrain of mountains, deserts and rainforests, travelling around the country can be an interesting but sometimes tricky and time-consuming experience.

 Public transport in Peru

 Buses offer a relatively cheap means of getting around Peru, but they’re often overcrowded and slow.
-A number of private companies offer services, and many of these companies operate their own bus stations.
+A number of private companies are also available, and many of these companies operate their own bus stations.
 For long-distance buses, it’s possible to book tickets online or buy tickets directly from the bus company offices.

 There are a number of train services, but they don’t offer a practical means of getting around Peru.
 Trains are mostly used by tourists who want to enjoy a scenic journey around the country.
 In particular, the most popular train route connects Cusco with the Sacred Valley and Machu Picchu.

 Taxis are plentiful in Peruvian towns and cities.
-The taxi industry is not very well regulated though, and many private vehicles also operate as taxis.
+The taxi industry is not thoroughly regulated though, and many private vehicles also operate as taxis.
 Few taxis are metered so it’s best to negotiate the fare before embarking on a journey.

-There have been some issues with unregistered taxis taking advantage of unsuspecting foreigners, and even using taxis to carry out crimes, so one should be cautious when hailing a taxi from the street.
-It’s best to order a taxi ahead of time over the phone.
-This may be a more expensive option, but it also a safer one.
+There have been some issues with unregistered taxis taking advantage of unsuspecting foreigners, and even using taxis to carry out crimes, so expats should be cautious when hailing a taxi from the street.
+Ordering a taxi ahead of time over the phone may be a more expensive option, but it is also a safer one.

 Colectivos are shared minibus taxis that operate along fixed routes in and between Peruvian towns and cities.
-These are often ageing vehicles and have a questionable safety record.
-These vehicles are often overcrowded and drivers have a reputation for driving erratically.
+These are often ageing vehicles with questionable safety records.
+These vehicles also tend to be overcrowded and drivers have a reputation for driving erratically.

-Some ride-hailing apps, such as Uber, are also available in Peru and are sometimes more convenient as they circumvent any possible language barriers and payment issues.
+Some ride-hailing apps, such as Uber, are also available in larger cities and are usually more convenient, as they circumvent any possible language barriers and payment issues.

 Driving in Peru

-If living in a Peruvian city, it’s normally quite easy to get around using public transport and a private vehicle is not necessary.
-Nevertheless, many expats do choose to have a car, especially if they want to explore more of the country.
+For expats living in a Peruvian metropolis, it’s normally quite easy to get around using public transport and a private vehicle is not necessary.
+That said, many expats do choose to have a car, especially if they want to explore more of the country.